Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 • Compliance people: Read

-• Never want to advise, manage, or lead an organization: skim or skip
+• If you never want to advise, manage, or lead an organization: Skim it or skip it

 Part 10: Conclusion, Resources, Appendix